nathantgray/cosim_installer/README.md

   If /usr/include/python3.9 or /usr/lib/x86_64-linux-gnu/libpython3.9.so do not exist the installation will fail.

-  3. Do you want ns-3 to also be installed?
-If you don't need it, remove it from the script.
+  3. If you don't need ns-3 to be installed, remove it from the script.
 It is the last step after the GridLAB-D install.
 When I timed the ns-3 installation on a VM it took 20 minutes.
   4. It is helpful to record what you do exactly when doing the installation in case things don't go smoothly.
 If you do have to make changes for your system or improvements to the script that could help others please consider contributing to this repository.

+## During Installation
+When the GridLAB-D is finished building it will display if HELICS and other things were linked correctly.
+They will all say no except HELICS and Xerces will say YES.
+If you see:
+`HELICS:..........NO`
+you have a problem.

+## After installation
+1. Copy these files (activate, and cosim2_installer.sh) into the new folder, 'cosim2_env', that was created.
+2. In terminal, run `source ~/cosim2_env/activate` to make the programs available in your terminal session.
+3. Test if it is working by running `gridlabd --version` and `helics_broker --version`.
+If they are installed it will tell you the version of each.